 Gently press the crust into the pan.
 Using a paring knife or butter knife, trim away any excess crust from the edges of pan.
 If there are any uneven crust edges, just fill in with leftover crust.
 Any leftover crust can be eaten just as is! 🙂

-Use about (3-4) 1/2" aluminum foil strips to wrap the edges of the entire crust to prevent the edge from over browning.
-Place into the oven and back for 8 minutes.
+Use about (3-4) 1/2" aluminum foil strips to wrap the edges of the entire crust to prevent the edge from over-browning.
+Place the crust into a preheated 350F oven and bake for 8 minutes.
 Remove from oven and set aside.

 Add the 8 tsp of rolled oat to a blender.
 Blend into a fine flour.
 Pour flour into a small bowl and set aside.
 NOTE: If a firmer pie is desired, add an additional 2-3 tsp of oats.